 The Disability Affinity Group has worked with the Business Disability Forum to complete the Disability Smart Audit.
 This has allowed it to identify areas for prioritisation and focus with a view to improving disability inclusion across the Banking Group.

-Through our Social Impact Programme, we also seek to support barriers to social and financial inclusion within our communities.
+Through our Foundation, we also seek to support barriers to social and financial inclusion within our communities.
 Through Social Impact Funds, we have provided grants to a number of small voluntary organisations that are supporting people with disabilities.
 Find out more about some examples of this in the case studies, towards the bottom of this page.

 Recent Case Studies